 Regions that join the Impact Multiplier consortium receive support for the implementation of the Impact Multiplier tool and share knowledge, experiences and best practices.
 The consortium also makes a joined effort to find funding for the start-up costs.
 The participating regions all have their own local partners.

 A region first signs a Letter of Intent to indicate they are seriously interested.
 Next, regions and their partners participate in knowledge sharing sessions.
 Detailed information about the Impact Multiplier technology is shared and pre-conditions for a successful project are investigated and discussed.
 Once funding for the start-up costs is secured, the regions will have to make the final decision to start.

-The above regions and cities are from the South and the West of Europe.
-The partnership still misses and welcomes regions from Scandinavian and Baltic countries, Eastern Europe, Ireland, and Scotland.
+While cities and regions from the South and the West of Europe are connected to the Impact Multiplier, the consortium is still missing and welcomes regions from Scandinavian and Baltic countries, Eastern Europe, Ireland, and Scotland.